aureliaokafor/Data_Analytics_Portfolio/README.md

 ## Business Problem

-The admissions team lacked a consolidated view to:
+The admissions team had no data-driven basis to:

 - Identify which marketing channels were generating the highest and lowest conversion rates
 - Understand how follow-up call frequency was influencing lead conversion outcomes